Battle of Lesnaya: Battle

 Rather than concentrating his troops at Lesnaya on 9 October, Lewenhaupt decided to continue the march in accordance with Charles XII's instructions to avoid a main battle.
-Bad weather had prevented a thoroughly reconnaissance of the Russian dispositions.
+Bad weather had prevented a thorough reconnaissance of the Russian dispositions.
 Peter formed up his flying corps on the Lopatichi-field.
 To attack the Swedish rear as it was crossing the bridge, he first had to secure the road going over the forest clearing.
 That morning, he was informed that von Werden's division was force-marching to Chavusy, 30 km from Lesnaya, and would not arrive that day.
 But Bauer's division had reached Berezovka and was expected to arrive in the afternoon.
 Peter split his flying corps into two columns; the eastern (left) one marched at the clearing from the northwest with 7,040 regulars under Aleksandr Menshikov, while Peter officially commanded the western (right) one – in reality, Golitsyn was the commander and Peter his assistant – with 5,910 regulars, which made a wide flanking manoeuvre to seize the crossroads from the southwest via the Krivl bridge.
 The left column traversed 2 km of road and the right 3 km of dense forest.

 Bauer detached over 900 dragoons and some light cavalry under Fastman to Propoysk, to prevent the Swedes from crossing the Sozh.
-Bridges in the area had been partially destroyed and trees felled along the road to slow them down.
+Bridges in the area had been partially destroyed, and trees felled along the road to slow them down.
 A firefight broke out between this unit and a 700-man strong Swedish vanguard, which put a halt to the convoy at near 11:00.
 Lacking intelligence, the vanguard decided to await Lewenhaupt's orders before taking action.
 Light cavalry also started to harass the wagon train at this time.
-Lewenhaupt sent near 3,000 more troops over the bridge to protect the wagon train and ordered his front to hold position.
+Lewenhaupt sent nearly 3,000 more troops over the bridge to protect the wagon train and ordered his front to hold position.
 More than half of his troops and wagons were thus on their way to Propoysk as the battle commenced.
-The others remained near Lesnaya, except for three battalions of 900 men under Lieutenant Colonel Freijbourg who functioned as an outpost at the forest clearing, facing the flying corps.
+The others remained near Lesnaya, except for three battalions of 900 men under Lieutenant Colonel Freijbourg, who functioned as an outpost at the forest clearing, facing the flying corps.

 Forest clearing

 At around 10:00, the first salvos could be heard from the forest clearing as the outpost discovered the forward element of Menshikov's column.
-Freijbourg seized the initiative and launched a Carolean-style attack within the next hour which brought the Russians, who were in the process of forming up, into confusion.
+Freijbourg seized the initiative and launched a Carolean-style attack within the next hour, which brought the Russians, who were in the process of forming up, into confusion.
 The sounds of combat alerted the Swedish army further south.
 Following this success, Freijbourg's battered detachment was forced back into the southern forest curtain where five fresh Swedish battalions arrived under Stackelberg, beating back a Russian pursuit.
 Six more battalions were on their way from Lesnaya, while near 1,000 men serving at the wagons still north of the stream were recalled to their companies.